Tumisang-Loate/tloate.github.io/research.md

+## Publications, working papers and work in progress

 Kabundi, A., Loate, T. and Viegi, N. 2020.
 Spillovers of the Conventional and Unconventional Monetary Policy from the US to South Africa.
 South African Journal of Economics, 88(4), pp.435-471. [link: SAJE link or close working paper?]

 Loate, T. and Viegi, N. 2024.
 Can monetary and fiscal policy account for South Africa's stagnation?
 South African Reserve Bank Working Paper Series, WP/24/03. [link: https://www.resbank.co.za/content/dam/sarb/publications/working-papers/2024/Can%20monetary%20and%20fiscal%20policy%20account%20for%20South%20Africa%27s%20economic%20stagnation.pdf]